libin049/QDInvSynthesis/README.md

 # QDInvSynthesis

-this is the tool for "Automatic Invariant Synthesis for Simple Loops Programs".
+this is the tool for "Automatic Invariant Synthesis for Induction Loop Programs".
 We offer a binares file, which can be executed in ubuntu 64bit(>= 14.04).

 ##Execute: